-The PLAN has been expanding its amphibious assault capabilities as well.
-The Chinese have announced a plan to triple the size of the PLA naval infantry force (their counterpart to the U.S. Marine Corps) from two brigades totaling 10,000 troops to seven brigades with 30,000 personnel.8 To move this force, the Chinese have begun to build more amphibious assault ships, including Type 071 amphibious transport docks.9 Each can carry about 800 naval infantrymen and move them to shore by means of four air-cushion landing craft and four helicopters.
+To move this force, the Chinese have begun to build more amphibious assault ships, including Type 071 amphibious transport docks.
+Each can carry about 800 naval infantrymen and move them to shore by means of four air-cushion landing craft and four helicopters.

 Supporting these expanded naval combat forces is a growing fleet of support and logistics vessels.
 The 2010 PRC defense white paper noted the accelerated construction of "large support vessels."
-It also specifically noted that the navy is exploring "new methods of logistics support for sustaining long-time maritime missions."10 These include tankers and fast combat support ships that extend the range of Chinese surface groups and allow them to operate for more prolonged periods away from main ports.
+It also noted specifically that the navy is exploring "new methods of logistics support for sustaining long-time maritime missions."
+These include tankers and fast combat support ships that extend the range of Chinese surface groups and allow them to operate for more prolonged periods away from main ports.
 Chinese naval task forces dispatched to the Gulf of Aden have typically included such vessels.

 The PLAN has also been expanding its naval aviation capabilities, the most publicized element of which has been the growing Chinese carrier fleet.
-This currently includes not only the Liaoning, purchased from Ukraine over a decade ago, but a domestically produced copy that recently completed its first exercise.11 Both of these ships have ski jumps for their air wing, but the Chinese are also building several conventional takeoff/barrier landing (CATOBAR) carriers (like American or French aircraft carriers) that will employ catapults and therefore allow their air complement to carry more ordnance and/or fuel.12
+This currently includes not only the Liaoning, purchased from Ukraine over a decade ago, but a domestically produced copy, the Shandong, that completed its first exercise in 2021.
+Both of these ships have ski jumps for their air wing, but the Chinese are also building several conventional takeoff/barrier landing (CATOBAR) carriers (like American or French aircraft carriers) that will employ catapults and therefore allow their air complement to carry more ordnance and/or fuel.
+14

 The PLAN's land-based element is modernizing as well, with a variety of long-range strike aircraft, anti-ship cruise missiles, and unmanned aerial vehicles (UAVs) entering the inventory.
-In addition to more modern versions of the H-6 twin-engine bombers (a version of the Soviet/Russian Tu-16 Badger), the PLAN's Naval Aviation force has added a range of other strike aircraft to its inventory.
+In addition to more modern versions of the H-6 twin-engine bomber (a version of the Soviet/Russian Tu-16 Badger), the PLAN's Naval Aviation force has added a range of other strike aircraft to its inventory.
 These include the JH-7/FBC-1 Flying Leopard, which can carry between two and four YJ-82 anti-ship cruise missiles, and the Su-30 strike fighter.

 The PLA Air Force (PLAAF), with more than 1,700 combat aircraft, is Asia's largest air force.
-It has shifted steadily from a force focused on homeland air defense to one that is capable of power projection, including longrange precision strikes against both land and maritime targets.
+It has shifted steadily from a force focused on homeland air defense to one that is capable of power projection, including long-range precision strikes against both land and maritime targets.
+The DOD's 2021 report on Chinese capabilities notes that: